Surplus Auction

 Surplus Auctions reduce the CRT supply.

-There can only ever be one Surplus Auction at a time.
-If the Treasury Maximum is still exceeded after a Surplus Auction has concluded, another auction can be launched right away.
+There can be multiple Surplus Auction at the same time.
+If the Surplus Auction Threshold is still exceeded after a Surplus Auction has started, another one can be started right away, even in the same block.

 Statutes

-• considerations: should be small enough to allow keepers with little working capital to participate in the auction. should be large enough to allow the protocol to discharge BYC at a reasonable rate so that BYC accumulation in Treasury doesn't cause upwards pressure on the BYC peg.
+- considerations: should be small enough to allow keepers with little working capital to participate in the auction. should be large enough to allow the protocol to discharge BYC at a reasonably fast rate so that BYC accumulation in Treasury doesn't cause upwards pressure on the BYC peg.

-• considerations: should be long enough to allow keepers to show up for the auction to achieve a competitive bidding process and maximize the amount of CRT that gets melted.
+- considerations: should be long enough to allow even less sophisticated keepers, eg those without automated bidding tools, to submit bids.
+The aim is a competitive bidding process to maximize the amount of CRT that gets melted.